Twitter to make staff cuts after Elon Musk takeover

 “Given the nature of our distributed workforce and our desire to inform impacted individuals as quickly as possible, communications for this process will take place via email,” the internal email said.

+The message said Twitter’s offices around the world would be “temporarily closed” and that staff badge access “will be suspended”.

+“If you are in an office or on your way to an office, please return home,” the email said.

-Some staff working overnight have already claimed to have been logged out of their Twitter laptops and internal messaging systems.
+Despite the message asking staff to not discuss the cuts on social media, a number of workers have already taken to Twitter to confirm they are leaving the company, with some revealing they have been logged out of their work laptops and internal messaging systems.

+Others are using the platform to say goodbye and thank their colleagues.

 Mr Musk has promised to make sweeping changes at the company and has already removed the entire board, leaving himself as the sole executive, and pledged to change how the site handles content moderation.